rzhu1999/2K-KG/README.md

 3. Click `Run`

     Warning: if run first time, need to `npm dedupe` when saw error "Error: Cannot use GraphQLSchema "[object GraphQLSchema]" from another module or realm." then click `Run` again.

-## Overview

-2KKG is a simple knowledge graph applications using \_\_\_ data managed entirely via a GraphQL layer.
-It involves:

-1. \_\_\_ data (from 2KDB, NBA Official, Wikipedia) stored in a free-tire MongoDB Atlas instance.
-2. Staple API -- a lightweight GraphQL-based API for managing knowledge graphs on top of different data storage back-ends.
-3. vis.js -- a front-end graph visualization tool.
-4. A machine learning engine \_\_\_ to allow users make predictions while browsing the knowledge graph.
-5. Repl.it IDE environment -- to deploy the 2KKG app.

 ## Domain